HoltechHard/app_captionAI/README.md

   Tools: Python + Django + Jquery + Frontend (not defined)
 - Module 2: system with elements of AI with integration of ViT + GPT-2 model to Module 1
   Tools: PyTorch DL Framework
-- Module 3: scalability of the system and upload all components of Modiule 2 in some container
+- Module 3: scalability of the system and upload all components of Module 2 in some container
   Tools: still undefined (probable Docker and some orchestrator to manage all libraries and components of Module 2)

 4) Documentation